 A big problem many people face is being hit while moving in to attack, with the result that today sparring has become a free exchange of punches and kicks.
-In the three video clips below, Grandmaster Wong shows how to avoid being hit by a Boxer.
+How to avoid being hit by a Boxer is shown in the video clips below.
 We shall first focus on punches; how to avoid being kicked by a Kick-Boxer will be dealt with later.

 Here is an excellent example to show the importance of stances in both attack and defence.
-As the Boxer, posed by Jes, attacks, Grandmaster Wong sinks back his Bow-Arrow Stance and closes the Boxer's hands to counter-attack.
+As the Boxer attacks, the exponent sinks back his Bow-Arrow Stance and closes the Boxer's hands to counter-attack.
 The movements are purposely slowed down to show the techniques more clearly.
-Grandmaster Wong exploits the long range of the Bow-Arrow Stance.
+The long range of the Bow-Arrow Stance is exploited.
 Without using the stance, the defence and counter would not be effective.

-If the Boxer bounces away, Grandmaster Wong closes in quickly to strike the Boxer.
-Grandmaster Wong is technically faster than the Boxer.
+If the Boxer bounces away, the exponent closes in quickly to strike the Boxer.
+The exponent is technically faster than the Boxer.
 He needs to make only one move with his longer Box-Arrow Stance when the Boxer has to make two movements.

-It is important to cover the Boxer when you moves in to strike him.
-Otherwise he will rain punches on your face, as Grandmaster Wong demonstrates in the third video clip.
+It is important to cover the Boxer when you move in to strike him.
+Otherwise he will rain punches on your face, as demonstrated in the third video clip.